 Applying for Admission

 Admission to Stonehill is competitive.
 Stonehill typically receives about 10 applications for every space in our first year class.
 We give each application a holistic evaluation and carefully review each piece of information you submit.
 We pay special attention to your academic performance in secondary school and the strength of the classes you select.
 We evaluate the strength or difficulty of the courses you selected, your academic preparation for your chosen major field of study, your cumulative grade point average, your involvement in clubs, activities or volunteer work outside of the classroom, and we carefully review your recommendations from your university counselor and teachers.
-Since Stonehill is piloting a test-blind policy for all undergraduate applicants for the fall 2021 (Class of 2025), fall 2022 (Class of 2026) and fall 2023 (Class of 2027), and fall 2024 (Class of 2028) entry terms, we will not accept or review SAT or ACT scores if you submit them.
-Finally, we also make sure you have the English proficiency to do college level work in the United States and that you and your family have enough money to pay for your educational and living expenses.
+Since Stonehill is piloting a test-blind policy for all undergraduate applicants for the fall 2021 (Class of 2025), fall 2022 (Class of 2026) and fall 2023 (Class of 2027), and fall 2024 (Class of 2028) entry terms, we will not accept or review SAT or ACT scores.
+Finally, we also make sure you have the English proficiency to do college-level work in the United States and that you have sufficient financial support to pay for your educational and living expenses.

 Stonehill offers competitive merit-based scholarships to international students.
 All applicants are automatically considered for Stonehill's merit-based scholarships and are awarded to students with strong academic credentials.
 There are no special forms that you need to complete to qualify.
 Please note that merit scholarships typically cover less than half of the full cost of attendance.